jancharatan/strava-auto-kudos/README.md

 ### Troubleshooting

 -   Some issues might arise if your environment variables are configured incorrectly.
-Make sure that you have the correct `STRAVA_EMAIL`, `STRAVA_PASSWORD` and `NGROK_DOMAIN` set up in your `.env` file.
+Make sure that you have the correct `STRAVA_EMAIL`, `STRAVA_PASSWORD`, `STRAVA_VERIFY_TOKEN`, `STRAVA_CLIENT_ID` and `STRAVA_CLIENT_SECRET` set up in your `.env` file.
--   Make sure that the authorization callback domain within your Strava API settings matches your `NGROK_DOMAIN` in your `.env` file and that you started the ngrok session with this domain redirecting to localhost running on port 5000.
+-   Make sure that the authorization callback domain within your Strava API settings matches your `ngrok` domain and that you started the ngrok session with this domain redirecting to localhost running on port 5000.

 ## Resources